 - The debt advice charity will ask creditors to freeze interest and take no further action, although there’s no guarantee that this will happen.

 SAVVY TIP: If you don’t make the full payments on the debts you owe, your credit file will still record you as having missed payments (whether or not you’re on a DMP).
 However, you can put a note (called a ‘notice of correction’ to your credit file which explains your circumstances.
-There’s more on how to do this in the article on credit file mistakes.
+There’s more on your credit file in the article.

 - You pay the DMP until you’ve repaid all the money you owe.
 If you think you’re going to miss a payment you should get in touch with your debt adviser as soon as you can.